KILTprotocol/kilt-workshop-101/attestation.md

 Go to the [faucet] and request tokens for your `<ATTESTER'S ADDRESS>`.

-Sadly these are just test tokens, not real money.
+Sadly these are just play tokens, not real money.

 ## Create a file

 Create a new file `3-attestation.js`.
 All of the code for this step needs to go into this file.

 ## Code: validate the `RequestForAttestation` object

 In a real-life setup, as an <span class="label-role attester">attester</span> you would directly receive a `RequestForAttestation` from a  <span class="label-role claimer">claimer</span>.